After another harsh winter, the American economy is stabilizing and beginning to shrug off concerns of a prolonged slowdown or recession.

 Macroeconomic Advisers, a forecasting firm, estimates that GDP will expand at a rate of 2.3 percent this quarter.
 The Federal Reserve Bank of Atlanta estimated an even higher growth rate of 2.5 percent.

 However, it’s not all sunshine and roses.
 Despite all the positive data starting to roll in, many forecasters are still leery about the economy’s current health as well as its general outlook for the future.
 Earlier in May, a Wall Street Journal survey of economists revealed an estimated 20 percent chance of a recession taking place in the U.S. sometime in the next 12 months.

-For qualified subcontractors, Capstone provides single invoice factoring for work performed under contract with a creditworthy general contractor.
-We have highly experienced construction professionals on staff to facilitate the purchase of construction-related accounts receivable factoring.
-For more information, visit our homepage, or contact us today.
+For qualified clients, we provide purchase order factoring, single invoice factoring and full-contract factoring for work performed under contract with credit-worthy accounts.
+We have highly experienced professionals on staff to facilitate the purchase of work in progress and progress billing-related accounts receivable.
+To learn more, please visit our homepage.